Eddie Rosario Player Props: Braves vs. Royals

 Eddie Rosario At The Plate

-- Rosario is batting .229 with two doubles, a home run and two walks.
+- Rosario is hitting .225 with three doubles, a home run and two walks.

-- Rosario has picked up a hit in five of 11 games this season, with multiple hits three times.
+- In 50.0% of his games this season (six of 12), Rosario has picked up at least one hit, and in three of those games (25.0%) he recorded more than one.

-- He has homered in one of 11 games, and in 2.7% of his plate appearances.

 - Rosario has driven in a run in one game this year.